 Chinese radicals - a fact sheet

-In this article, I will explain what Chinese radicals are, why it is wrong to believe that students can learn Chinese characters through radicals.
-Later, we will give some facts about radicals, followed by some common ones at the end.
+In this article, I will explain what Chinese radicals are, and why it is wrong to believe that students can learn Chinese characters through radicals.

 What are Chinese radicals?